 I shot an impromptu and unplanned video a day or two after the iPhone XS Max dropped into Apple stores.
 While it showed a hint of the potential in Apple’s new hardware and image processing, it was difficult to color correct and grade.
 Apple’s new dynamic tone mapping was fighting with the app’s own image processing, resulting in very inconsistent shots.

 Apple’s new image processing seemed like Voodoo at the time, but things have become much clearer in the months since.

 Fast forward to November 2018.
 I started testing a secretive build of FiLMiC Pro incorporating a brand new custom computational imaging module.
 This module, called “Cubiform” had been in development for quite some time.

 Now this is known as FiLMiC LogV2.

-One thing has become very clear in my months of testing FiLMiC LogV2 on the latest Apple devices.
+One thing has become very clear in the months of testing FiLMiC LogV2 on the latest Apple devices.
 Using a reference chart, such as the X-Rite ColorChecker Passport Video is the best way to ensure consistency in color correction.
-FiLMiC Pro is now optimized for Apple’s new image processing, but there are still inconsistencies and shifts that are tough to correct without a fixed reference.
+FiLMiC Pro is now optimized for Apple’s new image processing, but there can still be inconsistencies and shifts that are tough to correct without a fixed reference.

 What is FiLMiC LogV2?

-The performance of the Apple A12 chip allows the FiLMiC Pro engineers to perform more complex math in real-time.
+The performance of the latest Apple processors allows the FiLMiC Pro engineers to perform more complex math in real-time.
 The new algorithms in FiLMiC Pro work to complement Apple’s new dynamics and smartHDR, not fight against it.